Pacing

 **Multi-account**&#x20;

 You can see the pacing information for all accounts on your **Audit & budget view**.
-Click on the colored bars/circles for detailed information.
+Click on the colored bars/circles for details.

 #### **Color coding**&#x20;